isomerpages/moe-standrewsjc/sajc/achievements/_posts/2025-09-14-post-Celebrating Success: Chan Zheng Qi (Class of 2020).md

 image: ""
 variant: tiptap
 ---
-<p>We are proud to announce that our alumnus, Chan Zheng Qi from 19S18 is
+<p>We are proud to announce that our alumna, Chan Zheng Qi from 19S18 is
 the James Dyson Award 2025, Singapore National Winner.</p>
 <p>Zheng Qi, who is currently an Industrial Design graduate at the National
 University of Singapore was given the recognition for her invention <strong><em>nido</em></strong> -